mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Travellers operating in the border region can run afoul of all kinds of trouble caused by incidents they have no control over or did not even know about, but there are opportunities too.
-‘Hater’ groups need weapons and supplies, and will pay well for military–grade supplies.
+'Hater' groups need weapons and supplies, and will pay well for military–grade supplies.
 Meanwhile the authorities may want information on haters on their own side, and may offer a bounty for bringing down foreign ones so